We are the Maryland chapter to USA Powerlifting.

 USA Powerlifting is responsible for sanctioning local and regional events where powerlifters can compete in hopes of qualifying for the national level events.
 USA Powerlifting sanctions several National Championships in all age groups, giving athletes a chance to see how they fare against competitors across the country.
 Top competitors are selected by USA Powerlifting to compete in several world championships including the World Men’s and Women’s Powerlifting Championships, World Junior and Sub-Junior Powerlifting Championships, World Master’s Powerlifting Championships, the World Bench Press Championships, and World Master’s Bench Press Championships.

 USA Powerlifting also sends a national team to participate in the World Games.
 The World Games is an international multi-sports event hosted by the International World Games Association (IGWA), under the patronage of the International Olympic Committee (IOC).
 The event consists of official sports and demonstration sports selected from those not included in the Olympic Games.
 The Games are held every fourth year, following the year of the Summer Olympics.

-In the United States, the USAPL has representative chairs in 44 states.
+In the United States, USA Powerlifting has representative chairs in 46 states.
 Each state chair is responsible for overseeing the development and implementation of local competitions, state championships and state records.
-The USAPL operates as a 501(c)(3) non-profit organization.
+USA Powerlifting operates as a 501(c)(3) non-profit organization.
 An Executive Committee, headed by the President, is responsible for the operations of the organization.
 The Executive Committee acts as the official liaison with the IPF and oversees national competitions and national team selections.
 Additional responsibilities include directing the national office and supervising sponsorship and membership activities.